harzkr/crm-fe/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+#### Please Note

+When run directly, the app refers to the url present in the `src/utils/url.js` file, change it to your local server url if you are starting up from there

+It has been configured so for deployment to heroku which is connected directly with Github

 ### `npm test`

 Launches the test runner in the interactive watch mode.\